amyreese/noswap/input/blog/2010/07/dvorak.md

 I've been typing with the [Dvorak layout][dvorak] for about three years now.
 I personally can't fully touch type, and never have been able to, although these days I'm getting pretty close if I stop thinking about it and just start typing.
-My typing speed has slightly increased, but is more or less limited by the speed at which I can think abotu what I'm trying to type.
+My typing speed has slightly increased, but is more or less limited by the speed at which I can think about what I'm trying to type.
 The real benefits are in the related experience.

 I've noticed a dramatic reduction in wrist strain at the end of the day, mainly due to the